 You can cancel your Dutch Resistance Museum tickets until the day before your visit.
 Please note that cancellations made after this time will not be accepted.

 Online ticket allows visitors to take English or a Dutch audio guide.

-Rescheduling is not possible for an online ticket.
+Unfortunately, it is not possible to reschedule an online ticket.